$500 bankruptcy? $200 Bankruptcy? What could possibly go wrong?

 Will you lose your property or even lose your business because your attorney filed your case under the wrong chapter or without proper pre-planning?
 It does happen.

-Will a $500 attorney, bankruptcy petition preparer, or “free” attorney give much thought to:
+Will a $500 attorney, bankruptcy petition preparer, or “200” attorney (the devil is in the details) give much thought to:

 - (a) the proper timing of your case filing,

 - (b) enforcing your rights against unscrupulous creditors,

 - (c) ensuring that you don’t lose any property,

 - (d) making sure you are filing under the correct bankruptcy chapter (chapter 7 or chapter 13), and